NSFF/DBAndCloudProject/README.md

 * Docker automatic build and push to [``my docker hub``](https://hub.docker.com/repository/docker/nsff/dbandcloud/general) when file within src folder changes

+# Security Risk issue

+The github secrets are passed along to the github actions script which build the docker container and uploads it.
+The problem is, I need the variables of the mongoDB ``read_service_account`` in my python script.
+The right way to do it, is to build the docker image and use docker secrets.
+This however brought a lot of issues whith my github action script not passing along the variables.
+So I decided to use the docker build-arg command.
+This is a less secure way of using the variables.
+It could for example be detected in the container logs, or accidentally exposed if a user asks environment variables.
+(It's still better than nothing, but should be kept in mind)

 # References

 Here is a list of references I used to fix bugs and implement the project: